datenstruktur/Paperdb/doc/elasticbf.md

 f_hash(x, index) = f_original_hash(x, index) + k * f_delta(x, index)
 ```

-Note: in fact, the false positive rate of the bloom filter is not only related to the configuration of the bitmap, but also to the hash function.
+**Note**: in fact, the false positive rate of the bloom filter is not only related to the configuration of the bitmap, but also to the hash function.
 The difference in the seed of the hash function will affect its collision rate.
 The false positive rate of LevelDB's default hash function seed is not low in the Doblong filter scenario, so we modified the seed of the hash function.

 ### FilterBlock